MAF TEST 3: 2nd Ground Circuit

 Let's interpret your multimeter test results:

-CASE 1: Your multimeter registered 12 Volts: This is the correct result, the next step is to make sure the MAF sensor has Ground, for this, go to MAF TEST 4.
+CASE 1: Your multimeter registered 10 to 12 Volts: This is the correct result, the next step is to make sure the MAF sensor has Ground, for this, go to MAF TEST 4.

 MAF TEST 4: MAF Signal

-I know I'm stating the obvious, but the MAF Sensor must be plugged to its connector.
-As before, the Voltmeter has to be in Volts DC Mode:
+I know I'm stating the obvious, but the MAF sensor must be plugged to its connector.
+As before, the multimeter has to be in Volts DC mode: